mzazon/awesome-cloud-projects/aws/data-enrichment-kinesis-lambda/data-enrichment-kinesis-lambda.md

    ```

    The Kinesis stream is now active and ready to receive data from multiple sources.
 Each shard can handle up to 1,000 records per second or 1 MB per second of incoming data, with the 2-shard configuration providing 2,000 records/second capacity.
 This scalable ingestion layer enables real-time processing while maintaining data ordering within each shard.

-   > **Note**: Learn more about Kinesis Data Streams concepts and scaling in the [Kinesis Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/introduction.html).

 8. **Create event source mapping to connect Kinesis to Lambda**: